 There are certain universal skills that will be very important for future work.
 These are the so-called “soft skills”, and they include learning more about stuff like art, philosophy, history, sociology, psychology and neuroscience.

-According to the World Economic Forum, the ten important skills you’ll need to thrive in 2020 (and beyond!) are:
+According to the World Economic Forum, the ten important skills you’ll need to thrive in the future are:

 - Complex problem solving